-My close friends and colleagues are probably tired of me plugging public libraries or library resources whenever I get a chance but libraries are wonderful and needed community hubs!
-I blame it on the fact that my mom worked as a librarian intermittently over the years and currently, my dad serves on the library board in my hometown.
-My current local library is in Chapel Hill, NC, and let me tell you it is a real winner of a library.
-There are nature trails surrounding the building so I frequently will pick up my books and then take my dog on a walk.
+My close friends and colleagues are probably tired of me plugging public libraries or library resources whenever I get a chance BUT libraries are wonderful community hubs!
+I blame it on the fact that my mom worked as a librarian intermittently over the years and my dad serves on the library board in my hometown.
+My current local library is in Chapel Hill, NC, and it is a gem of a library.
+There are nature trails surrounding the building so I frequently pick up books I’ve placed on hold and then take my dog on a walk.
 I call that a win-win.

-Public libraries are one of the last places in America where you can simply exist without having to buy anything.
+Public libraries are one of the last places in America where you can simply exist for free.
 The services that public libraries provide not only encompass the distribution of knowledge but they provide access to resources and programs that fill a void in many rural and urban communities.
 Oftentimes, rural libraries provide the main source of reliable internet access for many residents.
-Librarians have gradually taken on functions well beyond lending out books–they help local people figure out the complexities of life.
-You are probably thinking “okay we get it, you love libraries.”
-I hear you so I will get to the point of my library plug.
+Librarians have gradually taken on functions well beyond lending out books–they help local people figure out the complexities of local life.

-Why am I recommending that you should get a library card?
-Well, recreational reading is a simple and cost-effective tool that can help improve mental health.
+As it turns out, recreational reading is a simple and cost-effective tool that can help improve mental health.
 When it comes to stress-relieving strategies cracking a book open may not seem like an intuitive choice, but research shows that recreational reading can reduce stress levels by 68 percent.
-Reading fully engages the mind and imagination which acts as a meditative activity that can reduce stress and enhance relaxation.
+Reading fully engages the mind and imagination which acts as a meditative activity that can reduce stress and enhance relaxation1.
 So go ahead and get lost in a good book!

 Don’t miss another great blog: Subscribe Now